 - Include description of plant material.

-- Address fire safety and prevention if landscape is located in Very High Fire Hazard Security Zone.
+- Address fire safety and prevention if landscape is located in a Very High Fire Hazard Security Zone.

 - Invasive species are prohibited near parks, buffers, greenbelts, and open spaces.